 Pricing and promotions change often, so they should not be the main reason to choose the firm.
 The better order is: rule fit first, payout clarity second, price third.

 Peak uses an 8% maximum total drawdown based on the highest balance.
-Its daily drawdown is 4% of the highest balance reached during the day, and Alpine Funded says the daily drawdown resets at 22:00 UTC.
+Its daily drawdown is 4% of the highest balance reached during the day, and the daily drawdown resets at 22:00 UTC.
+Alpine explains this directly in its Peak drawdown rules.

 That is strict, but it is also relatively familiar.
 Most challenge traders will recognize this structure and know how to work around it.

 Base Camp uses a smart 5% total drawdown and a smart 3% daily drawdown.
-Alpine Funded says both are recalculated from the highest recorded equity or daily peak, with the daily reset also at 22:00 UTC.
+Both are recalculated from the highest recorded equity or daily peak, with the daily reset also at 22:00 UTC.
+Alpine explains this in its Base Camp drawdown article.

 That sounds manageable until you see what it does in practice.